spqw/swift-package-registry-demo/README.md

 - The following benchmark was done with an internet speed of around 500 Mbps measured on https://speed.cloudflare.com
 - 3 min - Time to download grpc using swift package manager (it's cloning the whole repo)
-- 30 s - TIme to doenload grpc using swift package manager with swift package registry featyre (it's downloading the archive source for the resolved version only)
+- 30 s - Time to download grpc using swift package manager with swift package registry feature (it's downloading the archive source for the resolved version only)

 ## Notes